Relishablez/F1_imp/README.md

 This is a semi-prolific project for the use of a WAF service (Imperva) harnessing the ipinfo.io API

 ---------------------------------------------------------------------------------------------------------
-MUST DISABLE ADBLOCKER FOR THIS CLIENT-SIDED WEBSITE TO RUN PROPERLY
+❗❗❗MUST DISABLE ADBLOCKER FOR THIS CLIENT-SIDED WEBSITE TO RUN PROPERLY❗❗❗
 - Must whitelist the website/local file: https://relishablez.github.io/F1_imp/
 ---------------------------------------------------------------------------------------------------------